fsfe/reuse-docs/spec.md

   Licensing Information applies.
 - Uncommentable File --- either a plain text file that cannot contain comments or a file that is not a plain text file.
-- SPDX Specification --- SPDX specification, version 2.3; as available on
+- SPDX Specification --- SPDX specification, version 2.3; as available at
   <https://spdx.org/specifications>.
 - SPDX License Identifier --- SPDX short-form identifier, as defined in SPDX Specification.
 See also <https://spdx.org/ids> for a short introduction and